yuanyji/batmud_blowtorch-plugins/README.md

 - `.fy xxx`: Translate text manually.
 - Swipe health bar to toggle translation mode.
 ## Acknowledgments
 The translation feature uses the [DeepLX-Serverless](https://github.com/guobao2333/DeepLX-Serverless) project.
-Special thanks to the contributors for their work.# BlowTorch Plugin
+Special thanks to the contributors for their work.

 For more detailed instructions and troubleshooting, please refer to the .docx document.